Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If you want to be successful, you have to jump, there's no way around it.
+> Be Brave and Take Risks: You need to have faith in yourself.
+Be brave and take risks.
+You don't have to have it all figured out to move forward.

 <!-- QUOTE_END -->